-Rather than focusing on pure investment, engage in investments and alliances that contribute to expansion and innovation of main business
+Rather than focusing on pure investment, engage in investments and alliances that

-Investments within MARUI GROUP Investment Standards: ROI of more than 10%

-Investments in venture companies that share our vision and possess advanced technologies Investment Standards: IRR of more than 30%

-Investments in venture capital firms that possess vast, sharing networks and discerning eyes Investment Standards: IRR of more than 15%

-\ Investment in and collaboration with applicable companies to be conducted based on investment standards by the Research Department and the New Business Development Department strong economic growth, department store models operating with consignment agreements were able to exploit upside risks over long periods of time.
-Today, the situation is quite the opposite.
+Investments within MARUI GROUP Investment Standards: ROI of more than 10% Investments in venture companies that share our vision and possess advanced technologies Investment Standards: IRR of more than 30% Investments in venture capital firms that possess vast, sharing networks and strong economic growth, department store models operating with consignment agreements were able to exploit upside risks over long periods of time.
+Today, the situation is guite the opposite.
 Not only are we in a period of low economic growth, but stores that sell products are also exposed to significant long-term risks arising from changes in consumer needs and the spread of e-commerce.